swoolcock/GravityHelper/README.md

 A subclass of `GravityTrigger` that will display seeker barrier-style particles and overlaid arrow decals.
 Can be configured to support Madeline and/or any holdable/non-holdable `Actor`.

+#### GravityLine
+A line entity (position + one node) that will trigger a gravity change when Madeline (or a supported Actor) crosses it.
+Similar to VVVVVV inversion planes.
+Can be any orientation, even oblique.
+Traversal checks are done by checking which side of the line the entity is on this frame rather than using collisions.
+This means that it's theoretically "uncheesable" since you can't warp through it without triggering it, regardless of your speed.

 #### GravityRefill
 A `Refill` that provides a single 'charge' that causes the next dash to toggle gravity.
 Has a cool sprite and animated indicator above Madeline's head.